dgendill/quarto/README.md

 ### Start Server

-Create server.pem in the project root.
+Create server.pem in the project root, or start any other local server. (https is) for future webRTC support)

 ```
 openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes